My ethnicity was a failure to get me to work in Bollywood: 'Axone' actor Lin Laishram | ExBulletin

 My ethnicity was a failure to get me to work in Bollywood: ‘Axone’ actor Lin Laishram

-After a series of appearances in films like ” Mary Kom ”, ” Umrika ” and ” Rangoon ” by Vishal Bhardwaj (2017), the Manipur-born actor rose to fame with the comedy-drama of the ‘last year’ ‘Axone’ ‘.
+After a series of appearances in films like Marie-Kom, Umrika and Vishal Bhardwajs Rangoon (2017), the Manipur-born actor rose to fame with last year’s comedy-drama Axon.

 Laishram said that while the appreciation made her happy, it came to her after a nearly decade-long struggle in the industry, which is still learning to be more inclusive.